 The calls that come in after business hours during storm season are not the overflow.
 They are often the most qualified.

-A homeowner who calls at 8 PM the night the storm hits is not browsing.
-They have gone outside, confirmed damage, and decided that this is the moment to act.
-They are motivated, emotional, and ready to commit quickly — which is exactly the profile that produces signed contracts on the first visit.
+A homeowner who calls at 8 PM the night the storm hits has already gone outside, confirmed damage, and decided to act.
+They are motivated, emotional, and ready to commit quickly, exactly the profile that produces signed contracts on the first visit.

-The homeowner who calls at 9 AM the next morning has had a night to think, may have already been called by two other roofing companies through the company's overnight canvassing system, and may be in a more comparative mindset.
+The homeowner who calls at 9 AM the next morning has had a night to think, may have already been called by two other roofing companies through overnight canvassing, and may be in a more comparative mindset.
 Still convertible, but the urgency profile is different.

 For storm damage calls in the 7 PM to 10 PM window on the night of the storm: average conversion rate to signed contract on first visit for companies with immediate response is 62 to 74 percent.